ferhanture/WikiBitext/README.md

 ----------------------------------

-`ground_t30.cosine` : docnos of all English articles corresponding to any of the 1064 German sample articles, as found by brute-force over docvectors, cosine threshold = 0.3
+`ground_t30.cosine` : docnos of all English articles similar to any of the 1064 German sample articles in `sample.docnos`, as found by brute-force over docvectors, cosine threshold = 0.3
 `ground_t30_top1.cosine` : same as above, but keep top 1 for each German article

 ( format: [English docno]\t[German docno]\t[Cosine similarity] )